 The Council will protect, preserve and enhance the historic environment in line with Scottish Planning Policy, SHEP and its own Supplementary Guidance and Conservation Area Character Appraisals and Management Plan.
 There will be a presumption in favour of the retention and reuse of listed buildings and buildings within conservation areas that contribute to their character.
-It will assess the impact of proposed development and support Hhigh quality design that respects the character, appearance and setting of the historic environment and protects the special architectural or historic interest of its listed buildings, conservation areas, will be supported.
+High quality design that respects the character, appearance and setting of the historic environment and protects the special architectural or historic interest of its listed buildings, conservation areasand historic gardens and designed landscapes, will be supported.
 The physical in situ preservation of all scheduled monuments and archaeological sites will be supported.
 Developments that would adversely impact upon archaeological remains, including battlefields, of either national or local importance, or on their setting will only be permitted in exceptional circumstances, where there is no practical alternative site and where there are imperative reasons of over-riding public need.